cloudflare/next-on-pages/packages/next-on-pages/README.md

 > **TypeScript Env Type**: the `env` object returned by `getRequestContext` implements the `CloudflareEnv` interface, add your binding types to such interface in order for get a correctly typed `env` object.

-> **Note**: `getRequestContext` throws an error if invoked when the request context is not available, if you prefer to received `null` instead, use `getOptionalRequestContext` instead, the latter is identical to `getRequestContext` except from the fact that it returns `null` when the context is not available.
+> **Note**: `getRequestContext` throws an error if invoked when the request context is not available, if you prefer to receive `undefined` in such cases use `getOptionalRequestContext` instead, the latter is identical to `getRequestContext` except from the fact that it returns `undefined` when the context is not available.

 ## Examples